Minneapolis Catholic schoolchildren listened to a prayer, then ducked for cover from gunfire

 When asked what he planned to tell the students on their first week of school, emotion choked his voice.

-At the vigil, Archbishop Bernard Hebda addressed some 2,000 people, where psalms were sung and the silences burrowed deep in the wide room.
+Archbishop Bernard Hebda addressed some 2,000 people at the vigil, where psalms were sung and the silences burrowed deep in the wide room.

 “I can understand why someone could resonate with the Psalmist’s question: 'Why, oh God, have you forgotten me?”
 Hebda said.
 “The example of Mary, a mother and a disciple who knew great suffering in her own life, should give each of us courage and hope.”